Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 In fact there are two little details you definitely need to keep in mind and you use one of them in every single one of your projects!
 Oh, alright!
 I’ll disclose my big secrets!
 Just because I love you, I won’t keep you “in stitches” any longer!

-Now let’s see how I actually do it all!
-I’ve done this tutorial on a small piece of scrap, hopefully you’ll be able to understand each step as the corners are pretty close to each other.
+Now let’s see how I actually sew bias tape mitered corners!
+I’ve made this tutorial on a small piece of scrap, just to demonstrate the technique.
+Hopefully you’ll be able to understand each step as the corners are pretty close to each other.
+If you have any questions, please let me know in the comments section below this tutorial.

 Materials: